codingforpleasure/customized-workspace/Ubuntu/useful-resources/classification.md

 * Boosting algorithms consist of **iteratively learning weak classifiers** with respect to a distribution and adding them to a final strong classifier.

 * When they are added, they are weighted in a way that is related to the weak learners' accuracy.
-After a weak learner is added, the data weights are readjusted, known as "re-weighting".
+After a weak learner is added, **the data weights are readjusted**, known as "re-weighting".

 * Misclassified input data gain a higher weight and examples that are classified correctly lose weight.